How to manage phoma in oilseed rape

 As usual, integrated pest management (IPM) is essential for disease-management success.
 The timing of any fungicide treatment is particularly critical.

-11. When reinfection occurs (based on the presence of new lesions), consider a second spray – typically, four to ten weeks after the first spray.
+13. When reinfection occurs (based on the presence of new lesions), consider a second spray – typically, four to ten weeks after the first spray (varieties with high resistance ratings do not usually require a second spray)

 Varietal resistance to stem canker